-event in the financial statements for the year under review 2.3 Accounts Receivable Staff loan balance totaling Rs.
-625,015 due from 07 employees who had interdicted for the service and deceased had remained in the accounts for more than 05 years without taking actions to recover or write- off from the accounts Admitted, actions are being taken to recover those outstanding balances from the staff, their guarantors and their provident fund
+A former Store Keeper had filed a legal case against the Institute at the labour tribunal with regard to his termination from the Institute and requesting reinstate in the service and claiming the compensation of Rs.
+1 million from the Institute.
+However, the Institute had failed to disclose this event in the financial statements for the year under review 2.3 Ac counts Receivable Staff loan balance totaling Rs.
+625,015 due Admitted, actions are being taken to recover from 07 employees who had interdicted for those outstanding balances from the staff, the service and deceased had remained in the their guarantors and their provident fund accounts for more than 05 years without taking actions to recover or write- off from the accounts